Kihumba/private-/Phase-C/Laravel-Learning-Outcomes/Curriculum/11 - Views/README.md

-# Outcome 8 - Views
+# Outcome 11 - Views

 Skill Description
 ----------
-The view is the simplest part of the MVC structure -- at the basic level, it's just a bunch of HTML boilerplate into which you insert the variables you've received from your controller and which will be sent to the browser.
-It is the actual "webpage."
+The Fellow will have an understanding of the "veiw" component of an MVC structure.
+They will be able to effectively work with vew rendering, templates, and partials in Laravel.

 Outputs
 ----------